Irina Solovyova

-Irina Solovyova, born on September 6, 1937, is a retired Soviet cosmonaut active from 1962–1969.
+Irina Solovyova (born September 6, 1937) is a retired Soviet cosmonaut active from 1962 to 1969.
 Solovyova was born in Kireyevsk, Tula in Russia and she is known for being one out of the five women chosen to join the Soviet Union's all-female space squad.

 Irina Solovyova emerged as a public figure in the midst of the Cold War.
 The idea to launch the first female flight was conceived by Nikolai Kamanin in 1961.
 Kamanin convinced Sergey Korolev, former Soviet rocket engineer to consider his idea, and half a year later an agreement was reached to recruit five female cosmonauts.
 Over 800 women applied for the position, however only fifty-eight were considered.
 Following the application process, twenty-three women were chosen for the advanced medical screening in Moscow, with Solovyova being one of them.
 Twenty-four year old Solovyova was approached by the Soviet leaders and offered the position on the space squad.

 Upon accepting the offer to join the space squad, Solovyova began her training in Star City of the Soviet Union, the home to the Yuri Gagarin Cosmonaut Training Center since the 1960s.
 The five women chosen to train in Star City on the space squad included Solovyova, Zhanna Yorkina, Tatyana Kuzenetsova, Valentina Ponomareva, and Valentina Tereshkova.
 Valentina Tereshkova was eventually chosen to fly, and Solovyova became her alternate.
 Solovyova's replacement and fellow trainee in Star City, Valentina Tereshkova, spent three days in space aboard Vostok 6, and then successfully parachuted to earth.
 Solovyova's colleague, Tereshkova, went on the receive the Order of Lenin and Hero of the Soviet Union awards, the highest award in the Soviet Union.
 Although she was mainly needed as back up for Valentina Tereshkova, Solovyova held a great contribution to the beginning of female exploration of space.

 Solovyova, originally from Ural, was an engineer with a science degree before she was chosen to join the space squad.
 She attended and graduated from the Sverdlovsk Polytechnic Institute.
 Solovyova was also a member of the national skydiving team along with her fiancé at the time, Sergey Kiselev, who was a skydiving instructor.

 Solovyova was also selected to have the opportunity to be the first woman to walk in space, however Svetlana Savitskaya ended up being chosen.
 Before she was chosen to be a cosmonaut, Solovyova was a world champion member of Soviet's national parachutists.

 She was awarded the Belarusian Order For Service to the Motherland in the Armed Forces, 3rd class.

 Solovyova is married to Sergei A. Kiselyov, and has two children named Aleksei and Yelena.